From MozillaZine Knowledge Base

 - (Windows 7) use WinKey+right-cursor-key to move Window to right side of screen -- works across multiple monitors, and window can be resized afterwards by moving edges of the window.
 May also be used if Window gets lost on a monitor no longer connected -- use shortcut until window appears in position on current screen.

 - (Windows) use left and right cursor keys to move window left or right, use "Esc" to end

-If after following these steps, new windows still start up too big, you may have a corrupt localstore.rdf.
+If after following these steps to resize windows, new Firefox windows still start up too big, you may have a corrupt localstore.rdf.

 Some causes leading to problems of oversized Windows:

 With larger screens and monitors and accessibility features the screen resolution or DPI may have been changed for a display screen, and this would affect all applications using a display (screen/monitor).
 100% is normal, see if settings have been changed.